tosin2013/cloi/README.md

 6. Review Process: Your PR will be reviewed, and feedback may be provided

 For more detailed information on contributing, please refer to the CONTRIBUTING.md file.

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

-**Summary:**
-- **Attribution Required:** You must give appropriate credit, provide a link to the license, and indicate if changes were made
-- **NonCommercial:** You may not use the material for commercial purposes
-- **No Additional Restrictions:** You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits

-For the full license text, please refer to the [Creative Commons website](https://creativecommons.org/licenses/by-nc/4.0/).